 Postalytics offers a variety of methods to create direct mail postcard templates.
-Build a template from scratch with an easy to use, streamlined, and intuitive Direct Mail Editor.
-It’s easier than creating email!
+Aside from creating your mailpiece using third party software or a designer, you can build a template from scratch with our easy to use, streamlined, and intuitive Direct Mail Editor.

 - 4″ x 6″ (Landscape) 120# (14PT) gloss cover, UV coated

 - 6″ x 9″ (Landscape) 120# (14PT) gloss cover, UV coated

 - 6″ x 11″ (Landscape) 120# (14PT) gloss cover, UV coated

 - 4″ x 6″ (Front Portrait) 120# (14PT) gloss cover, UV coated

 - 6″ x 9″ (Front Portrait) 120# (14PT) gloss cover, UV coated